ayushi2019031/glownet.io/_posts/2025-07-27-im-something-of-a-painter.md

 layout: page
 title: "From DCGAN to CUT: My Journey in the ‘I'm Something of a Painter Myself’ Kaggle Competition"
 permalink: /im-something-of-a-painter/
+description: "This is a technical deep dive into the Kaggle competition - 'I'm Something Of a Painter Myself'.
+This uses GANs, and discusses the results from every architecture I have attempted.
+Additionally, tips for efficient training. "
 ---

 A technical deep dive into training GANs for artistic image generation, inspired by the Kaggle competition “I’m Something of a Painter Myself.”